EU-Vietnam economic and trade relations

 In 2014 the EU ranked fifth among the big FDI partners of Vietnam.
 From January to mid-December 2014, the EU had a combined committed FDI of US$587.1 million.
 During this period, 59 additional investors from the EU were making investments in the country.

 The total amount of committed FDI was US$20.23 billion, a year-on-year reduction of 6.5% against the same period in 2013.
 Other prominent FDI partners of Vietnam in 2014 included South Korea (US$6.13 billion), ASEAN (US$2.74 billion), Hong Kong (US$2.8 billion) and Japan (US$1.2 billion).

 The legal framework

-Vietnam's 1992 textile trade agreement with the European Community constituted one of its first trade deals with a Western partner.
-This was followed by a broader cooperation agreement in 1995, which granted Vietnam most favoured nation treatment in its trade relations with the EU.
+Only two years after the beginning of bilateral relations, the European Community and Vietnam signed a textile trade agreement in 1992.
+It was one of the first trade deals with a Western partner and was soon followed by a broader Framework Cooperation Agreement [698 KB] in 1995, which granted Vietnam most favoured nation treatment in its trade relations with the EU.

 Managing the relationship

 The main high-level forum for monitoring economic and trade relations, exchanging views on trade policy and regulatory issues, and reviewing the implementation of bilateral engagements is the EC-Vietnam Joint Commission, and in particular its Trade and Investment Working Group.
 In addition, the work of this high-level forum is complemented by frequent direct contacts between the Vietnamese Government and the European Union, both at the level of its headquarters and the Delegation of the European Union to Vietnam.